Ebaka716/searchV3/memoryBank/projectbrief.md

 - The app is template-driven: search and research templates are modular React components, loaded based on user input or query params.
 - Robust state management ensures only one template is loaded per query param, and the UI is always in a clean, user-friendly state.
 - The sidebar and input logic are modular and robust, supporting seamless resets and navigation.
 - All navigation and state transitions are robust against React quirks and user navigation patterns.
+- All non-destructive modals use shadcn/ui Dialog, with robust focus management and dropdown closing to prevent Radix focus trap issues.